pvblivs/modelmapper/_includes/examples.md

 	assert dto.getStreet().equals(person.getAddress().getStreet());
 	assert dto.getCity().equals(person.getAddress().getCity());

-# Projection
+## Projection

-While the usage of ModelMapper to handle any object model is the same, this example demonstrates the projection of a simple object model to a more complex model.
+These examples demonstrates the projection of a simple object model to a more complex model.

-## Example 1
+### Projection Example 1

 Consider the following simple model: